Nixtla/hierarchicalforecast/experiments/libs-comparison/README.md

 ![image](./results.png)

 Notes:
-- [fable](https://github.com/tidyverts/fable) also contains `TopDown` and `MiddleOut` methods, but they arise an eror.
-A [PR](https://github.com/tidyverts/fabletools/pull/362) was opened to fix the issue.
+- [fable](https://github.com/tidyverts/fable) also contains `TopDown` and `MiddleOut` methods, but they rise an error.
+A [Pull Request](https://github.com/tidyverts/fabletools/pull/362) was opened to fix the issue.

 ### Time